-If you've bought your child an airline seat, even if it's a discounted child seat, it will have luggage allowance that you can use.
+If you’ve bought your child their own airline seat, even if it’s a discounted child seat, it will have luggage allowance that you can use.

-Your bag is going to be lighter even your little angel only takes a few lbs.
-It all helps.
+By putting some items into your kid’s luggage your own bag is going to be lighter.
+Even your little angel only takes a few lbs it all helps!

 To help you not overload your kid check this (boys) chart for a rough guide.

 |3 Years Old||33||3.3 – 4.9 lbs|

 |7 Years Old||50||5 – 7.5 lbs|

 |10 Years Old||70||7 – 10.5 lbs|

 |11 Years Old||77||7.7 – 11.5 lbs|

 |12 – 13 Years Old||85 – 100||8.5 – 12.7 lbs|

 |14 – 15 Years Old||105 – 125||10 – 18 lbs|